JesseK18/subliminal-priming-DDM/README.md

 ## Results

 The analysis evaluates the influence of subliminal priming on decision-making parameters (drift rate, decision threshold, and starting point) and provides statistical and visual insights into the data.
+The findings support Hypothesis 1.
+Hypothesis 2 is not rejected, but more research is needed.

 ## How to Cite